-The first published description of the CDS Test appeared in “Pathology” in 19751.
+The first published description of the Calibrated Dichotomous Susceptibility (CDS) Test appeared in “Pathology” in 19751.
 Diagnostic laboratories in Australasia soon adopted the CDS and it became the most commonly used method of susceptibility testing in this country.
-Some years ago the CDS Users Group was formed and the feedback from this group stimulated and assisted in further development of the test.
-Since the original description of the CDS Test there have been, in addition to the published updates of the method, thirty-five CDS Newsletters that have been distributed to members of the CDS Users Group.
+Some years ago, the CDS Users Group was formed and the feedback from this group stimulated and assisted in further development of the test.
+Since the original description of the CDS Test there have been, in addition to the published updates of the method, forty-two CDS Newsletters that have been distributed to members of the CDS Users Group.

 Whilst a section on quality assurance is included in the method, the operator should remember that the most effective single quality assurance measure is to follow the prescribed technique assiduously.
 There is no doubt that somebody will find a simpler or more effective way of performing one or more of the steps in the CDS Test.
 However, before any improvement can be incorporated into the method it is necessary to confirm that it does not disturb the correlation between zone size and MIC.

 Readers are referred to the original monograph on the CDS1 (reproduced on the CDS website), for a description of the theoretical basis of antibiotic disc testing.
 Some of the unique features of the CDS Test are described here and in the course of this, it is hoped that the derivation of the CDS name will become evident.